Rugby League World Cup: 2008: Re-establishment and regular competitions

+2013: Olympic delay and tournament growth

+2013 saw England and Wales host the tournament, beating a bid from Australia.
+The tournament was expanded to 14 teams for this edition, and was originally scheduled for 2012, but was moved very early in its organisation to 2013 due to the United Kingdom hosting the 2012 Summer Olympics.
+The tournament saw Italy and the United States play in their first world cup.
+Australia took the title again after defeating New Zealand in the final by a score of 34–2.
+The final attendance became the record international rugby league attendance at 74,468.
+The competition was considered the most successful competition to date.
+The tournament delivered record profits of £3.7 million, and saw a direct economic impact of £9.6 million.
+The tournament was watched by 450,000 spectators and a further 18.8 million on television, with an estimated 14% never having been to a rugby league event prior to the tournament.

+2017: Continued growth

-Following the success of the 2013 tournament, it was decided that the World Cup would be scheduled to take place every four years, 2017 Rugby League World Cup taking place in Australia, New Zealand and for the first time in Papua New Guinea.
+2017 Rugby League World Cup taking place in Australia, New Zealand and for the first time in Papua New Guinea.
 While Australia would claim the title once again and for an eleventh time, the tournament was considered highly successful in terms of competitiveness.
 The tournament would see Tonga beat New Zealand in the group stages with a score of 28–22 to top the group, the first time a team from outside the top 3 had beaten a top 3 nation in over two decades.
 New Zealand went on to play Fiji in the quarter-finals and lost once again with a score of just 4–2, knocking New Zealand out in the quarter-finals, the first time a tier 1 nation had exited the tournament at this early stage.
 Tonga played England in the semi-finals and while conceding 20 unanswered points, they would score 3 tries in just the last seven minutes to pull the score back to 20–18, eventually losing by this close margin.
 The final was contested between Australia and England at Lang Park, Brisbane and Australia won by just 6–0, the lowest score in world cup final history.

+2021: Further growth despite COVID-19 impact

-England were chosen to host the 2021 tournament which was postponed to 2022 due to the COVID-19 pandemic, with organisers expressing a desire to see a total of one million fans attend games.
-This tournament saw the number of teams increased to 16 once again.
+England were chosen to host the 2021 tournament which was postponed to 2022 due to Australia and New Zealand withdrawing due to the COVID-19 pandemic. with organisers expressing a desire to see a total of one million fans attend games.
+This tournament saw the number of teams increased to 16 once again, with Greece and Jamaica debuting in the competition.
+In 2021, the women's and wheelchair competitions were given equal prominence with the men's tournament, as a result all three competition were run simultaneously for the first time.
+Australia again won the competition, beating final debutants Samoa 30–10.
+The 2021 tournament was the most watched rugby league world cup in history, and was regarded as a sporting, commercial, and social success by the IRL.